A pilgrimage to experience the Alaskan wilderness where Christopher McCandless spent his last days, as portrayed in the book and film – Into The Wild

 Magic Bus Location

 The Fairbanks Bus 142 was on The Stampede Trail, generally accessed via a serious, 37-mile backpacking trip in the Alaskan Wilderness.
-Its former site is open clearing on the trail near the Shushana River
+Its former site is an open clearing on the trail near the Shushana River

 Access to the Stampede Trail begins near the small town of Healy, Alaska.
 The trail is on state land, but it’s surrounded on three sides by Denali National Park.